Nursing

 On successful completion of this program the graduate will be able to:

-1. Apply knowledge from the nursing, allied health, behavioral sciences, best practice and Independent and professional Learning resources to provide quality healthcare services in clinical and nonclinical settings.
+1. Develop and apply a range of knowledge and relevant principles from the nursing, allied health, behavioral sciences, evidence-based practice and other relevant sources to provide quality healthcare services for patient, family, and community in variety of healthcare settings.

-6. Demonstrate the ability to generate innovative solutions to improve the quality of clinical nursing practice.
+6. Demonstrate the ability to comprehend multiple perspectives through professional nursing attributes to formulate effective innovative solutions and actions to improve and promote the quality of nursing profession and practice.

-7. Demonstrate leadership and management skills and competencies to provide safe and optimum quality care in a variety of healthcare settings.
+10. Demonstrate knowledge and skills related to healthcare technology, informatics, digital health and technology-based patient care to provide safe and quality healthcare services for patient, family, and community in variety of healthcare settings.

 Completion Requirements